SophiaG20/Reading-Notes102/reading06.md

 -Any Text editor can be used with JavaScript
 -You can wither embed tge JavaScript or you can put it directly into the HTML file, that wille include the external JavaScript file
 -JavaScript is a very touchy language.
-It barely takes anything for it to go wrong
+It barely takes anything for it to go wrong -my last name has never been common in JavaScript